firebase/firebase-cpp-sdk/release_build_files/readme.md

     - General (Android): Fixed a bug that required Android apps to include `com.google.android.gms:play-services-base` as an explicit dependency when only using AdMob, Analytics, Remote Config, or Messaging.
+    - Functions: Add a new method `GetHttpsCallableFromURL`, to create callables with URLs other than cloudfunctions.net.

 ### 9.0.0
 -   Changes